CulturesSupports/CulturesSupports/README.md

 - never can afford be honest
 - never is paying for celebrations ?
 - never include efforts to others ?
+- But Still is Hiding and Spying on Us ?

 - living luxory